Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Conclusion

 \section{Conclusion}

 In this paper, we introduce \textbf{Forensics Adapter}, an adapter network designed to transform CLIP into a generalizable face forgery detector.
 Different from existing methods, our adapter is specifically tailored to capture the unique blending boundaries characteristic of forged faces using task-specific objectives.
 We then introduce an interactive strategy that enables CLIP and the adapter to collaboratively focus on face forgery traces.
-Notably, our solution of adapting CLIP for face forgery detection is novel, addressing a gap that previous methods have not explored.
-Extensive experiments demonstrate that, with only $\bm{5.7M}$ trainable parameters, our adapter yields substantial performance gains, improving the performance by approximately $\bm{7\%}$ on average across five standard datasets.
-Building on this foundation, we further present \textbf{Forensics Adapter++}, which incorporates the textual modality via a newly proposed forgery-aware prompt learning strategy, resulting in an additional performance boost of $\bm{1.3\%}$.
+Notably, our approach to adapting CLIP for face forgery detection is novel, addressing a gap that previous methods have not explored. {Extensive experiments demonstrate that, with only $\bm{5.7M}$ trainable parameters, our adapter achieves substantial performance gains across six standard datasets.} Building on this foundation, we further present \textbf{Forensics Adapter++}, which incorporates the textual modality via a newly proposed forgery-aware prompt learning strategy, resulting in an additional performance boost of $\bm{1.3\%}$.
 We believe these contributions provide a strong foundation for future CLIP-based face forgery detection research.

 { }